robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Step 6
 ### Simplify
 - Consolidate data flows that always flow together

-- All processes need appropriate "inputs" to generate "outputs".
+- All processes need appropriate _inputs_ to generate _outputs_.
 No outputs without inputs!

-- Avoid partitioning processes based on control logic
+- Avoid partitioning processes based on control logic.
+Partition processes that perform multiple functions.

 - DFDs do not typically show time dependencies.
 If processes can communicate directly they are assumed to be synchronous!
 ---
 class: middle
 # DFD Modeling Summary
-- DFDs help us show the flow of data from sources to sinks with transformations and stores along the way.
-We also depict the trust boundaries intersecting these data flows.
+- DFDs depict data flows from sources to sinks with transformations along the way.
+Trust boundaries intersecting these data flows.

-- Hierarchical structuring allows us to conduct and present system overview at different levels of abstraction
+- Hierarchical structuring (Levels) allows system analysis at different levels of abstraction

 ---
-class: middle
+class: middle, center
 # Threat Identification
-The structured nature of DFDs allows potential threats to be automatically generated.
-We will use the Microsoft STRIDE model to generate such threats.
+DFDs allows potential threats to be .red[automatically generated]!

 ---

 class: middle
-# STRIDE Threats
+# Microsoft STRIDE Threats

 .left-column[
 ## Threat